Last updated: January 4th, 2020

 - • Payments received from the IRS with a matching Account Number will be posted automatically to your account.

-, 2020.
-We will continue to post payments as they are received.
+We will post payments as they are received.

 I was expecting my payment to already be in my account, but I don’t see it.
-When will it arrive?
+When will my payment arrive?

 We wish we had a crystal ball that could answer that question.
-Luckily, the IRS has launched a new website to help you track down your payment.
-The IRS Economic Impact Payment Web page can be found here: https://www.irs.gov/coronavirus/get-my-payment
+Luckily, the IRS has re-launched their previous website to help you track down your payment.
+The IRS Economic Impact Payment Web page can be found here

 It will appropriately be called "Get My Payment" and will serve several important functions:

 I either didn’t get a refund or didn’t provide my direct deposit information to the IRS on either my 2018 or 2019 tax return.
 Does that mean I have to wait for a check?

 - • It allows you to check the status of a stimulus payment, so you'll know approximately when it will reach your account or when a check will be mailed.

 - • If your payment hasn't been issued yet, you can confirm whether you want to receive it by direct deposit or check.
 (Note: Direct deposit will be much faster.)

 You will want to first check this site https://www.irs.gov/coronavirus/economic-impact-payments

 to find out the status of your payment.
 On the site, you will be able to share your direct deposit information with the IRS if you choose to do so.